Welcome to the Health Justice Clinic. We are looking forward to working with you this semester.

-All the course readings and forms are contained in the Clinic Binder, which you will receive at the first meeting.
+Course Materials: All the course readings and forms are contained in the Clinic Binder, which you can pick up in the clinic office.
+Most of the materials in the binder are also linked from this page.

 Out of Class Activities:

-- Clinic Intensive: Friday, September 4, 8:45 - 5:00.
-Breakfast at 8:45; program starts at 9:00.
+Clinic Intensive: Friday, January 25, 9:00 - 4:30.
 This session is mandatory.
-We will also provide lunch.
-The day will include a visit to the Duke Infectious Disease Clinic.
+Breakfast and lunch provided.
+The day will include a visit to the Duke Infectious Disease Clinic and Duke Cancer Center.

-Road trips provide students with the opportunity to meet with clients in areas outside of the Triangle.
-Students always feel that these trips are a high point of the semester.
+We usually take a road trip or two to meet with clients in HIV clinics outside the Triangle.
 The trips are a great way to help you quickly gain confidence and experience.
 All travel and client time is counted toward your clinic hours.
 For each trip, one of the Supervising Attorneys takes a group of about 3-8 students to interview new clients and to prepare and execute advance directives such as a Power of Attorney, Health Care Power of Attorney, Living Will, Standby Guardianship Designation.
 We also do intakes for Wills.
-We encourage you to sign up for a road trip.
-In the fall semester, we will take just one trip:
+We are hoping to schedule a road trip for early March.
+Details TBA.

 Quiz Due Dates: